mseelye/valheim_map/README.md

 # ValheimTileToImage v1.0.0
 Mark Seelye - mseelye@yahoo.com
-This is a tool for converting exported Valheim map data to png maps locally.
+This is a tool for converting exported Valheim map data to (HUGE 16384x16384) png maps locally.
 Map data can be exported from the (great) online Valheim map tool at https://valheim-map.world/

 ## Data